top of page

 The bylaws in this document can be reviewed, amended or removed, and new bylaws added, at any regular meeting of the committee where at least half of the standing committee is present.
 This requires a two thirds majority vote.
 Any ratified changes take effect immediately upon their inclusion in this document.

-The bylaws contained in this document and the policies they enact must be reviewed annually at the first meeting of the new committee following their election at the AGM.
+The bylaws contained in this document and the policies they enact must be reviewed annually by the March meeting of the new committee following their election at the AGM.
 It is the responsibility of the President of the outgoing committee to inform their successor of this requirement.
-No changes need be enacted in this review if the bylaws are deemed satisfactory, but all members of the committee must be appraised of their content at this meeting.
+The review may be undertaken by a subcommittee, but the conclusions of the review must be presented to and approved by the full committee.
+Additionally, all committee members must read and be familiar with the bylaws.

 Any new bylaws created by the committee to address new matters must be added to this document.
 Any changes to existing bylaws must also be updated in this document.
 Policies recorded elsewhere are not considered bylaws unless they are contained within this document and have been confirmed by the committee.